michuW93/kubernetes-ansible-terraform/README.md

 ```- dest: '{{ install_path }}/foo.cfg'

 Ansible has a totally separate set of built‑in modules for Windows.
 So **user** is the Python script that's used with Linux environments, **win_user** is the one used with Windows, you see, because Ansible on Windows is totally different inasmuch as it doesn't use SSH for transport, it uses WinRM and WSMAN.

+An Ansible role is a reusable standalone component that encapsulates a set of Ansible tasks and configurations.
+I would suggest that you think of roles as the rough equivalent of functions in a traditional programming language, so you're encapsulating logic.
+we use ansible‑galaxy init to create and scaffold the new role in your target directory

+An Ansible template is a file that contains configuration parameters, but it's dynamic.
+The dynamic values get plugged in from your Ansible playbooks or from your other artifacts, like inventory, variable file.
+Templates use the Jinja2 templating language.